 GeneCards Summary for HLA-DMB Gene

 HLA-DMB (Major Histocompatibility Complex, Class II, DM Beta) is a Protein Coding gene.
 Diseases associated with HLA-DMB include Rheumatoid Arthritis and Type 1 Diabetes Mellitus.
-Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and TCR Signaling (Qiagen).
-GO annotations related to this gene include MHC class II protein complex binding.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is ENSG00000248993.

 UniProtKB/Swiss-Prot Summary for HLA-DMB Gene